Culinary regions, gourmet routes, manufactories and inns that are worth a visit.

 Why not travel to a Chef?

-Have you ever thought about traveling to see a chef?
-What's better than learning from the experts?
-We have done this several times on our pleasure trips.
-In Vienna we learned how to cook in a cooking class Waldviertel specialties cooks. in the Gailtal in Carinthia we learned how to knead pasta.
-We made a soup from herbs that we collected earlier.
-There was also a herb menu from the show kitchen in a gourmet hotel.
-There are many places where you can take cooking classes.
-Hotels definitely offer these again and again.
-There are also offers for this in gourmet regions.
-It is therefore worth keeping an eye out for.
+Have you ever thought about traveling to a chef?
+What could be better than learning from the experts?
+We've done that several times on our culinary trips.
+In Vienna, for example, we took a cooking class to learn how to Waldviertel specialties cooks. in the Gailtal in Carinthia We learned how to twist noodles.
+We prepared a soup from herbs we had collected beforehand.
+We also enjoyed a herbal menu from the show kitchen at a gourmet hotel.

 Food Specialties are Souvenirs

-Culinary travel also means looking for specialties. market visits, Shopping spree specialty shops and visits to Hofläden or court cafes and producers are part of every pleasure trip.
+Culinary travel also means looking for specialties. market visits, Shopping spree specialty shops as well as visits to Hofläden or farm cafés and producers are part of every gourmet trip.
 In some food destinations, even visits to supermarkets are exciting.
-I am thinking of Newfoundland, where we are Kabeljaubäckchen discovered.
-Souvenirs, which we bring home from these visits, let us relive the experiences in our kitchen.
-We therefore enjoy it between our tours Recipes to try out that we bring with us from pleasure trips.
+I'm thinking, for example, of Newfoundland, where we Kabeljaubäckchen We discovered the region.
+Souvenirs that we bring home from these visits allow us to relive the experiences in our kitchen.
+Therefore, we enjoy spending time between our tours Recipes to try out that we bring with us from pleasure trips.

 Wine, Beer or Street Food Festivals